Published March 28, 2023

-Corinne Imbert submitted an amendment for the change to the upcoming Immigration Bill after The Connexion shared the latest ideas from the campaign group France Visa Free with her.
+Corinne Imbert drafted an amendment for the change to the upcoming Immigration Bill after The Connexion shared the latest ideas from the campaign group France Visa Free with her.

 She proposes that the visa would be for all second-home owners living outside the EU and would be for five years, allowing visits for up to six months at a time in each year of its validity without extra paperwork.

-Ms Imbert, senator and departmental councillor for Charente-Maritime, in west France, said she is determined to reintroduce the amendment as soon as she can.
+Ms Imbert, senator and departmental councillor for Charente-Maritime, in west France, said she is determined to reintroduce the amendment to the delayed bill as soon as she can.

 The bill already contains proposals for new types of French visas for certain kinds of workers.

 It was due to be discussed by senators from late March but has been deferred due to the pension reform controversy.

 She said: “Many of us have second-home owners in our departments.

 “They’ve been here a long time and are really integrated into the life of our villages, including the local associations, so it is important.”